ABOUT ADAPTIVE CRUISE CONTROL

-- Don’t use the system on winding or hilly roads, on freeway exit or entrance ramps or when trailering (if Adaptive Cruise Control with trailering is equipped).
+- Don’t use the system on winding or hilly roads, on freeway exit or entrance ramps, or when trailering (if your vehicle isn’t equipped with Adaptive Cruise Control with trailering).
 In these driving conditions, the system may not detect the vehicle ahead.

-- The system can’t detect traffic light or traffic signs, so you still need to brake when necessary at intersections and lights.
+- The system can’t detect traffic lights or traffic signs, so you still need to brake when necessary at intersections and lights.

 RELATED LINKS AND RESOURCES